swcarpentry/shell-novice/_episodes/04-pipefilter.md

 > ~~~
 > {: .output}
 >
-> If we run `sort -n` on the same file, we get this instead:
+> If we run `sort -g` on the same file, we get this instead:
 >
 > ~~~
 > 2